Spokane Christian Counseling Logo

 Marriage isn’t a magic bullet that solves a wide variety of problems.
 Sometimes people want to get married because they feel lonely, or because they feel it could help them feel more whole or more socially acceptable.

 For other people, marriage is just something you do as an adult, right?
-While others may get married because they feel it can provide them with financial security, and still others get married because they feel it can help their relationship through its rough patch.
+While others may get married because they feel it can provide them with financial security, and still others get married because they feel it can help their Auto Draft 13relationship through its rough patch.
 Some people who have been raised with certain moral convictions want to get married because that means they get to have sex.

 There are many reasons why people want to get married, and our motives and thinking aren’t always pure or free of error.
 However, it’s important to understand and be clear with yourself why you want to get married and work realistically through your reasoning to see if it tracks.